RickyRicardo1500/p1-ec2-rest-converter/DESIGN.md

 This project provisions an AWS EC2 instance and deploys a REST service that converts pounds (lbs) to kilograms (kg).
 The service is accessible over HTTP through a minimal API and is managed as a systemd service for reliability.
 Nginx is used as a reverse proxy to route external traffic on port 80 to the application on port 8080.
-The project demonstrates provisioning, deployment, security, DevOps hygiene, and cleanup practices in the cloud.

 ---